awsdocs/aws-cloudformation-user-guide/doc_source/cfn-using-console-create-stack-review.md

-# Reviewing your stack and estimating stack cost on the AWS CloudFormation console<a name="cfn-using-console-create-stack-review"></a>
+# Reviewing your stack on the AWS CloudFormation console<a name="cfn-using-console-create-stack-review"></a>

 The final step before your stack is launched is to review the values entered while creating the stack\.
-You can also estimate the cost of your stack\.

 1. On the **Review** page, review the details of your stack\.

    If you need to change any of the values before launching the stack, choose **Edit** on the appropriate section to go back to the page that has the setting that you want to change\.

-1. \(Optional\) To estimate the cost of your stack, select the **Estimate cost** link in the **Template** section\.
-The AWS Pricing Calculator displays values from your stack template and launch settings\.

-1. After you review the stack creation settings and the estimated cost of your stack, choose **Create stack** to launch your stack\.
+1. After you review the stack creation settings, choose **Create stack** to launch your stack\.
 **Note**
 As this point, you can also choose to create a new change set rather than a new stack\.
 To do so, click **Create change set** instead of **Create stack**\.
 For more information, see [Creating stacks using change sets](cfn-console-create-stacks-changesets.md)